Captain Phillips (film): Theatrical

 Captain Phillips premiered on September 20, 2013, opening the 2013 New York Film Festival.
 The film was praised for its direction, screenplay, production values, cinematography, and the performances of Tom Hanks and Barkhad Abdi.

 Home media

-Captain Phillips was released on Blu-ray Disc and DVD on January 21, 2014.
+Captain Phillips was released on Blu-ray Disc and DVD on January 21, 2014. a 4K SteelBook was released on July 16, 2024.

 Reception

 Box office

 Captain Phillips grossed $107.1 million in North America and $111.7 million in other countries for a worldwide total of $218.8 million, against its budget of $55 million.

 In the United States, the film grossed $25.7 million in its opening weekend, finishing second place at the box office behind Gravity ($43.2 million).
 It made $16.4 million in its second weekend, remaining in second.

 The film was unable to secure a release in China, which caused Sony Pictures to be concerned about the profitability of the film.

 Based on information revealed in the Sony Pictures hack, the film made a net profit of $39 million, when factoring together all expenses and revenues.